brod2240/ufid_reader/README.md

 course-code=eel3135 This parameter lets you pass the course code as a parameter \
 \
 **Class Number/Section** \
 class-num=12345 This parameter lets you pass the class/section number as a parameter
+\
+**Meeting Days** \
+"day-m": 'true', \
+"day-t": 'false', \
+"day-w": 'false', \
+"day-r": 'false', \
+"day-f": 'false', \
+"day-s": 'false' \
+Note: The days are not set as booleans but as strings of 'true' or 'false'.
+It is supposed to be lowercased. \
+\
 ## Course API and HTML Parser Helper Functions (AaronHelpFunc):
 ### Instructions
 1. Install required libraries: datetime, requests, BeautifulSoup from bs4, and re